HMS Belvidera (1809): Post-war

 At the end of 1814, Belvidera was decommissioned at Portsmouth.
 She was relaunched on 26 September 1817, having been refitted.
 She made numerous cruises to the Mediterranean, Portugal, Madeira, and the West Indies.
 In 1834 she took troops to St Kitts and then on a second trip, to Trinidad.
-On 17 May 1835 she was reported to be at Puerto Rico, where she was attempting to recover either escaped slaves, or slaves that had been improperly sold.

 In October 1846 Belvidera was fitted at Portsmouth as a store depot.